mssa-ccad18/modern-web-app-pattern-dotnet/isolated-deployment.md

 > Microsoft employees:
 >
 > - The jump host must be InTune managed.
-> - Turn off the firewall on the WORKLOAD Key Vault.
+> - Turn off the firewall on the rg-HUB Key Vault.
 > - Create the Entra application registrations from the same system that you used to initially provision resources.
 > - Once the application registrations have been created, you can optionally turn on the firewall again.
 >